Gorkhapatra: Criticisms

 The paper have been criticised for being government's proponent throughout history.
 During Rana rule, the newspaper was heavily censored.
-The newspaper did not published the news of the execution of the four martyrs by the Rana government in 1941.
+The newspaper did not publis the news of the execution of the four martyrs by the Rana government in 1941.
 The newspaper also portrayed Chiranjibi Wagle, a person who had held important portfolios as the Minister for Physical Planning and Works and Minister for Information and Communications and Home Minister, as innocent in a corruption case.
 Wagle was later acquitted for corruption and jailed in 2011.

 The online version of the newspaper deleted an article published on 7 December 2021 containing criticism of the Nepali Congress government.
 The article was retracted due to political pressure from the Prime Minister's Office.